KingofGnome/general_selfdriving_ai/README.md

 Now the easy way that might require you to make some bios changes or boot into test mode:

- * SCPVbus, this driver allows the creation of virtual xinput devices, to install it from [here](https://github.com/shauleiz/vXboxInterface/releases/download/v1.0.0.1/ScpVBus-x64.zip), open cmd with admin right, cd into the folder and run `devcon.exe install ScpVBus.inf Root\ScpVBus`.
+ * SCPVbus, this driver allows the creation of virtual xinput devices, download it from [here](https://github.com/shauleiz/vXboxInterface/releases/download/v1.0.0.1/ScpVBus-x64.zip) and extract it anywhere, next open cmd with admin rights and cd into the folder and run `devcon.exe install ScpVBus.inf Root\ScpVBus`.
  If it works, NICE! if it doesn't, you'll have too google how to disable secureboot or if you want to disable it only until you reboot again, search for how to boot into test mode.
  * [PYXInput](https://github.com/bayangan1991/PYXInput) - `pip install PYXInput`